Whether you are getting a gift or treating yourself, now is a great time to buy as many of our most popular designs are on sale for the holidays.

 Sale pricing is shown at right.
 To purchase, visit any of our showrooms, call 800.862.1973, or click to select an item at the right and then click the Add to Shopping Cart button.
 Visit thosmoser.com/gift for our complete array of pieces that are sale priced and available for the holidays.

 Sale pricing applies to new orders only, and cannot be combined with other promotional offers or discounts.
+Quantities are limited and available for Christmas delivery to most areas of the US until all are sold.
 Sale price is shown under "select item" section at right.
 Sale ends December 31, 2014.

 A CABINETMAKER'S PERSPECTIVE